 12 things you should know about the deer rutting season

-Deer rutting (breeding) season starts in September each year and lasts until early November.
+Deer rutting (breeding) season starts at the end of September each year and lasts until early November.

 There are slight differences in how the fallow and red deer rut, so for the purposes of this article we mainly focus on the red deer, the UK’s native largest wild land mammal.